Colorado Labor Laws Guide

 If the public employee provides information on illegal activities of their employer, they are protected from employer retaliation.

-Public employees do not need to file a written complaint, but the same exceptions as to public employees apply when it comes to protection limitations.
+Public employees don’t need to file a written complaint, but the same exceptions as to public employees also apply when it comes to protection limitations.

 Keep Jobs in Colorado Act